 The SCSI bus is logically one-dimensional-that is, every device on the bus falls along a single line.
 This bus must not fork or branch in any way.
-Figure 3.5 shows both good and bad SCSI bus configurations.

 Each end of the SCSI bus must be terminated.
 This refers to the presence of a special resistor pack that prevents signals from bouncing back and forth along the SCSI chain.
-Several types of SCSI termination have been developed over the years, including simple passive termination, active termination, and low-voltage differential (LVD) termination.
-Consult your SCSI host adapter and SCSI devices' manuals to learn what type of termination they require.
+Consult your SCSI host adapter and SCSI devices' manuals to learn how to terminate them.
 Remember that both ends of the SCSI chain must be terminated, but devices mid-chain must not be terminated.
 The SCSI host adapter qualifies as a device, so if it's at the end of the chain, it must be terminated.